 The next day, ready to accept our just rewards, we received our papers with trembling anticipation.
 We peered at it… and reeled back in disbelief!
 Instead of glory, we faced ruin.
 Our paper looked like it had been dragged through a butcher’s shop: Red ink seeping and oozing from a multitude of wounds; our fledgling authenticity bleeding to death in our hands.

 This was the audience we were forced to write for, to please for twelve plus years.
 An audience of one: The Vivisectionist.

 That was the day any desire to write was snuffed out of many.
 The rest of us became technically and grammatically efficient at meeting scholastic demands, but our writings became listless; bereft of passion or joy.

 In his book “Writing with Power”, Peter Elbow likened attempts to write in an authentic voice as trying to stuff a writhing snake into a bottle, or to desperately hang onto a bucking bull.
 He saw it as a difficult, even painful process, but well worth the trouble.
 When we lose our authentic voice and write too concisely with too much control as we were trained to write in school, we kill the snake; we break the bull’s back.
-We accomplish the task of writing, but it is bereft of the magic that arises from a truly authentic voice.
+We accomplish the task of writing, but it is bereft of the power and magic that arises from a truly authentic voice.